jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ---

 ## Changelog
+### 4.0.0-beta.1 (Beta Release)
+**Disclaimer:** This is a beta release.
+Potential issues may occur within the feature.
+- JENKINS-66581 Implement ChangeRequestSCMHead2 for pull requests and introduced a pull request discovery trait enabling Multibranch Pipelines to detect open pull requests and initiate builds.
+- Added support for forked pull request builds
+- Implement SCMHead for branch traits.
+Removing reliance on the full clone implementation previously used.
 ### 4.0.0-alpha.1 (Alpha Release)
 **Disclaimer:** This is an alpha release, and the feature is still in development.
 Incomplete functionality and potential issues may be present.
 - JENKINS-66581 Implement ChangeRequestSCMHead2 for pull requests and introduced a pull request discovery trait enabling